We encourage parents to provide sensible, comfortable school clothes and shoes through our promotion of a school uniform.

 Our uniform is based around a suggested colour scheme.
 Items of clothing bearing the school logo can be purchased from the School Office.

 White polo shirt with logo.
 Grey skirt or pinafore dress.
 Navy blue school cardigan, school sweatshirt or school fleece (sweatshirt and fleece not to be worn together) with logo.
-In cold weather, girls may wear sensible navy or black trousers.
+In cold weather, girls may wear sensible grey or black trousers.

 Girls’ Summer Uniform